 If the light level read at line 1 was greater then 50, i.e. if for example it was 70, then the test at line 2 would be false since 70 is not less than 50.
 Since the condition would be false the body of the loop would be skipped.
 As there is no other code beyond the body of the loop the program would finish without doing anything.

 In Listing 1 the robot performed any actions only if the light level was below 50.
-In listing 2, however, we get the robot to do one action if the light level is less than 50 and a diferent action of the light level is greater than or equal to 50.
+In listing 2, however, we get the robot to do one action if the light level is less than 50 and a different action of the light level is greater than or equal to 50.
 In this case the if..else construct spans lines 2 - 5 with the body of the if in line 3 and the body of the else in line 5.
 If the condition at line 2 is true, i.e. if Luminosity is less than 50 then line 3 is executed and line 5 is skipped.
 On the other hand if the condition at line 2 is false then the body of the if, i.e. line 3, is skipped and the body of the else, i.e. line 5 is executed.

 Again at line 1 the ambient light is measured and the value stored in the variable Luminosity.
 At line 2 the value is tested for being less than 50.
 If this is the case line 3 is activated and Edison beeps.
 The body of the else, i.e. line 5, is skipped and line 6 is executed